autosome-ru/motif_benchmarks/PWMBench-PBM/README.md

 Motif score is defined as sum-occupancy.

-Motif have to be positional frequency matrix.
+Motif have to be positional frequency matrix or positional count matrix.
 It's internally corrected with pseudocount of 0.0001.

 Motif format (`motif.mat`):
 ```